ploomber/ploomber/README.rst

 `Click here for focumentation <https://ploomber.readthedocs.io/>`_

-ploomber is a workflow management tool for data pipelines that accelerates experimentation and facilitates building production systems.
+ploomber is workflow management tool that accelerates experimentation and facilitates building production systems.
+It achieves so by providing incremental builds, interactive execution, tools to inspect pipelines, by facilitating testing and reducing boilerplate code.

 .. code-block:: python
+    """Minimal example
+    """

     from ploomber import DAG
     from ploomber.products import File